 Faculty members and students share an important responsibility to maintain the integrity of the teaching and learning relationship.
 This relationship is characterized by honesty, fairness, and mutual respect for the aims and principles of the pursuit of education.
-Academic misconduct impedes the activities of the university community and is punishable by appropriate disciplinary action.
+Academic

 The University and its members have the responsibility of providing an environment that does not facilitate the inadvertent commission of academic misconduct.
 Students and faculty should be made aware of the actions that constitute academic misconduct, the procedures for launching and resolving complaints, and the penalties for commission of acts of misconduct.
 A lack of familiarity with the University's policy on academic conduct on the part of the student does not constitute a defense against its application.